Updated July 2025

 What to Expect If the IRS Thinks You’re Liable for Unpaid Payroll Taxes

-When You Might Get the Trust Fund Recovery Penalty
+When You Might Face the Trust Fund Recovery Penalty

 What are IRS Form 4180 Interviews?

-With Form 4180 interviews, the IRS wants to uncover who was responsible for issues within a business that led to the unpaid taxes.
+A Form 4180 interview is a process the IRS uses to uncover who was responsible for issues within a business that led to the unpaid payroll taxes.
 The agency wants to know who completes paperwork, who is in charge, and who knows about any noncompliance issues.

 The IRS states that this penalty could apply to anyone who: